PogopunkXIII/GHCharacterTracker/README.md

 ## Planned Features:

 ### In Progress:
-- Scenario data retained until scenario is marked completed (Done button pressed)
+~~- Scenario data retained until scenario is marked completed (Done button pressed)~~
+- Adding Characters to list in the Main Activity

 ### Up Next:
-- Adding Characters to list in the Main Activity
 - Persistent memory for characters (and by extension, unfinished scenarios for those characters) through app close/reopen
 - Expand Character sheet to track perks
 - Expand Character sheet to track Bonus Perk checks